 Flowers can also make a photo more appealing and perfect props for home and craft photos!

 Fresh flowers are great, but not always available when you need to snap a photo of a project.
 I often use silk flowers because they make easy props to keep on hand.

 Pets in Photos

 If you have a cute pet, they make a photo so much fun!

-Salad plates work great for food photography.
+Salad and dessert size plates work great for food and craft photography.
 You can’t tell by the photos what size the plate actually is, and the food easily fills the plate!
-It’s a great illusion and photography secret:-)
+It’s a great illusion and photography secret.